Title: Playtime Is Over

 Material: HD video projection

-Size: 3 meter x 135 cm projection screen
+Dimensions: 300 × 135 cm projection screen

 Sound: James Whipple (aka M.E.S.H.)

-Text: Parts from Bertrand Russell’s ‘A.B.C. of Relativity’ Philosophical consequences.
+Text: Excerpts from Bertrand Russell’s A.B.C. of Relativity — Philosophical consequences

-About: ‘Forecast’ is a computer-generated video in which the camera is panning through photographs of a blue sky with clouds photographed over Amsterdam.
-There is a slow voice that takes us through specific segments of Bertrand Russell’s book “ABC of Relativity” in which Russell explicates the differences between actuality and perception.
-Addressing relativity theory and concepts of space-time.
-Halfway through the video, the reading of Bertrand Russell’s text turns into music, leading the viewer into a more associative experience.
+Forecast is a computer-generated video featuring a camera panning through photographs of a blue sky with clouds over Amsterdam.
+A slow voice guides the viewer through specific segments of Bertrand Russell’s ABC of Relativity, explaining the distinctions between actuality and perception, and addressing relativity theory and concepts of space-time.
+Midway, the spoken text transitions into music, leading the viewer into a more associative, immersive experience.

-Documentation views from: Kunsthal Charlottenborg in Denmark, Max Mayer Gallery in Dusseldorf, and E_MERGE at Foam Museum.
+Documentation: Views from Kunsthal Charlottenborg in Denmark, Max Mayer Gallery in Dusseldorf, and E_MERGE at Foam Museum.

-Whole World Overview
+Title: Whole World Overview

 Artist: Anne de Vries